Flutter-Tech/sync-site-demo/sdlc/validate.md

 ```

 Note that at present the base images used for self-hosted runners is different from that provided by GitHub for their managed runners so you will need to adjust your workflows e.g. to install tools like maven.
 These differences are due to be resolved by June 2022 when the self-hosted runners will use the same image as the Linux GitHub managed runners.

-## (COMING SOON) SonarCloud

-A shared instance of [sonarcloud] is expected to be available to all users in Q4 2022, details will follow at that point.
-At present this tool is used via divisional licencing.

-## Other 3rd Party Tools

-One of the advantages of using a managed GitHub platform is the variety of quality 3rd-party tools that can be integrated.
-If you have a specific need to work with a 3rd party tool that wotks with GitHub please [raise a proposal][propose] to discuss integrating it.

 [runners.csv]: https://github.com/Flutter-Global/product-inner-source/edit/master/runners.csv
 [team]: /community/